ZhianMai/Multi-threading-in-Java/README.md

 This is a different usage of CountDownLatch.
 Instead of letting the calling wait() thread to wait until decrement to 0, let all threads starts at the same time by calling await()!

+#### 2.12 LockSupport Util Class  :link:[link](src/johnston/thread/communications/LockSupportDemo.java)
+LockSupport is a util class provided by JUC.
+It allows a thread to sleep and let other threads to wake it up explicitly.
+It's like using Thread.sleep() but allows other thread to wake it up, and wound not throw interruption when interrupted.
+So it's more flexible than sleep().

 ## 3. Locking and Thread Safety

 ### 3.1 Basics